Ahmosys/hotel-management/README.md

 - **Respawn** : Used for resetting the database state between tests.

-## 🎨 Design principles and patterns
+## 🎨 Design Principles and Patterns used
 ### CQRS
 CQRS pattern is used to separate read (queries) from write (commands) operations, allowing better data management and optimized performance.